yusefmosiah/choir-scales/README.md

 2024-09-18T19:07:44-04:00
 Yusef Mosiah Nathanson
-Creating a Proof of Intersubjective Content Quality
+Creating a Proof of Text
 In the evolving landscape of social media, the challenge of maintaining high-quality content while fostering genuine user engagement remains paramount.
 Traditional platforms often struggle with content moderation, echo chambers, and the monetization paradox, where content creators are incentivized more by quantity than quality.
-Choir seeks to address these issues by introducing a novel consensus mechanism known as Proof of Intersubjective Content Quality.
+Choir seeks to address these issues by introducing a novel consensus mechanism known as Proof of Text.
 This essay delves into how Choir's unique approach ensures content integrity, fosters collaboration, and aligns incentives within its socioeconomic ecosystem.

-Understanding Intersubjectivity in Content Quality
+Understanding the Importance of Text in Content Quality

-Intersubjectivity refers to the shared understanding and agreement among multiple subjects (users) about a particular concept or content quality.
-In the context of Choir, it implies that content is not just created by individuals but is collectively curated and validated by the community.
-This shared validation process ensures that content meets certain quality standards agreed upon by the majority, thereby enhancing its reliability and value.
+Text is the fundamental building block of digital communication.
+In the context of Choir, it implies that content is created, curated, and validated through textual contributions.
+This shared validation process ensures that content meets quality standards agreed upon by the community, thereby enhancing its reliability and value.

 Choir's Consensus Mechanism

-At the heart of Choir's approach lies the Edit Proposal and Approval Process, which embodies the Proof of Intersubjective Content Quality.
-This mechanism involves several steps:
+At the heart of Choir's approach lies the Edit Proposal and Approval Process, which embodies the Proof of Text mechanism.
+This process involves several steps:

 Content Creation and Token Minting